IRS Tax Debt Relief in San Fernando Valley

 - You have not been assessed by the IRS within the past 240 days.

-Eliminating IRS debts through bankruptcy requires a clear understanding of the rules, so please contact us for a careful review of your situation.
+Eliminating IRS debts through bankruptcy requires a clear understanding of the rules, so contacting a debt attorney for a careful review of your situation is recommended.

 Tax Debt Relief Strategy #2: IRS Penalty Abatement